Glynz/Groomsmen_Project/README.md

 ## Projects
 1. Media Center (OSMC / Kodi)
-2. Retro Gaming Machine
+2. Retro Gaming Machine (Raspbian Lite)
-3. Network Monitoring Tool
+3. Network Monitoring Tool (Raspbian Lite)
-4. OpenVPN Server
+4. OpenVPN Server (Raspbian Lite)

 ## NOOBS (Bootloader)
 To make it convenient to install other builds, NOOBS v3.0 was installed as an initial boot loader.
 Currently, I went ahead and installed Raspbian Full (Desktop), Raspbian Lite, and OSMC Pi2 and each can be further customized if you want a full system, a low overhead server, or a dedicated entertainment system.